 Below, we rank each season of American Horror Story, from worst to best.

-Spoilers for all season of American Horror Story below.
+Spoilers for all seasons of American Horror Story are below.

 10. American Horror Story: Freak Show (Season 4)

 This might be a controversial opinion to put this as the worst season, but the characters of this season felt less like a stitched-together cast, in a season where they should be considering the bond of their so-called “freakiness.”
 Instead, they operate more like singular characters.

 Evan Peters’ character this season was two-dimensional, and almost the entire cast gets killed by the end of the season.
 The season had the perfect formula to discuss classism, with the way the freaks are targeted around every corner, and the creation of Dandy (Finn Wittrock) as a serial killer, who’s rich, could’ve been the perfect discussion of the victimization of the poor, but the ball was dropped.
 Not much fun can be had when the characters are killed off left and right by less than favorable villains like Dandy.

 Roanoke was the true start of the downfall for the show, as the first few episodes were framed as a reality show, much to the audience’s confusion.
 The show up until that point had themes that were solidified and, more specifically, kept to an aesthetic dependent on the season.
 Roanoke was more of a joke than scary, and the gore of the season was more unsettling than it should’ve been.
 Roanoke had some points it clearly wanted to make about the fear of perception, but it lost its ability to do this when the hacking and slashing and cannibalism are around every corner.
 There was no reasonable justification for the violence, but Evan Peters in a powdered wig makes it ten times better than Freak Show.

 8. American Horror Story: Double Feature (Season 10)